Patrick Coughlin

 • Top 100 Lawyer by the Daily Journal

-• In 2023 was named as Lawyer of the Year by Best Lawyers®
+• Lawyer of the Year by Best Lawyers in 2023

 BIO:

-Patrick Coughlin is a Partner in the firm’s San Diego office.
-His primary practice focuses on securities litigation and competition law.
+Patrick Coughlin is “of counsel” to the firm in the firm’s San Diego office.
+His primary practice focuses on securities and competition law.

-Prior to entering private practice, Patrick was an Assistant United States Attorney in the District of Columbia and then the Southern District of California, handling complex white-collar fraud matters.
+Patrick started his law career with the DOJ Criminal Division Appellate Section in the Honors Program handling numerous appeals in several circuits.
+From there, Patrick moved on as an Assistant United States Attorney in the District of Columbia and in the Southern District of California, handling complex white-collar fraud matters.
 During this time, he helped try one of the largest criminal RICO cases ever prosecuted by the United States, United States v.
 Brown, No. 86-3056-SWR (D.D.C.), as well as an infamous oil fraud scheme resulting in a complex murder-for-hire trial, United States v.
 Boeckman, No. 87-cr-00676 (S.D.
 Cal.).